bfrosik/data-quality/doc/source/install.rst

 Each of the verifier requires parameter: configuration file.
 The configuration file must define schemas, and verifire's properties.

-- :download:`dqconfig.ini <config/dqconfig.ini>`
+- :download:`dqconfig.ini <../../config/default/dqconfig.ini>`

-The schemas can point to different files, in different paths, but it is advised to create a relative "*dqschemas*" folder containing the following files:
+The schemas can point to different files, in different paths, but it is advised to create a relative "*default/schemas*" folder containing the following files:

-- :download:`dqschemas/pvs.json.json <config/dqschemas/pvs.json>` containing the list of Process variable (PV) of your beamline PVs with their acceptable value range.
+- :download:`default/schemas/pvs.json <../../config/default/schemas/pvs.json>` containing the list of Process variable (PV) of your beamline PVs with their acceptable value range.

-- :download:`dqschemas/tags.json <../../config/default/schemas/tags.json>` containing the list valid HDF file tags, attributes and array dimentions.
+- :download:`default/schemas/tags.json <../../config/default/schemas/tags.json>` containing the list valid HDF file tags, attributes and array dimentions.

-- :download:`dqschemas/dependencies.json <config/dqschemas/dependencies.json>` containing the list of valid relation among data sets in the same HDF file.
+- :download:`schemas/dependencies.json <../../config/default/schemas/dependencies.json>` containing the list of valid relation among data sets in the same HDF file.

-- :download:`dqschemas/limits.json <config/dqschemas/limits.json>` containing the threshold values for the quality check calculations.
+- :download:`default/schemas/limits.json <../../config/default/schemas/limits.json>` containing the threshold values for the quality check calculations.

 Installing from source
 ======================